-Cam Neely is in his ninth season as President of the Bruins, as on June 16, 2010 he became just the eighth man to hold that position in the history of the franchise.
+Cam Neely is in his tenth season as President of the Bruins, as on June 16, 2010 he became just the eighth man to hold that position in the history of the franchise.

 He oversees all of the club's hockey and business operations and his goal from the start has been that the Bruins be at the forefront of setting industry standards in all areas of operation.

 A prime example of that mandate came with the club's July, 2014 announcement of a letter of intent for a long-term lease in a new hockey rink in the Boston Landing development in Boston's Allston-Brighton neighborhood.
 The Bruins opened their 2016 training camp in the Warrior Ice Arena, a state-of-the-art facility which includes approximately 25,000 square feet of dedicated locker room, training and office space and is now their primary year-round practice and training arena.

 Neely assumed his current position in his fourth season in the team's front office, as he returned to the organization in September, 2007 as a Vice President.
 He also serves as an Alternate Governor of the club.
 It was under his leadership that the Bruins were honored as the Sports Business Journal's 2012 Sports Team of the Year based on the criteria of "excellence, growth, creativity, innovation, sound planning, implementation and outcomes".

 No player ever wore a Bruins sweater with more pride than Neely and no one was prouder than he while watching the 2010-11 Bruins squad develop the belief in themselves and each other en route to the Stanley Cup championship.
 The competitive instinct that fueled him as a player has not left him as an executive and his goal for the organization remains to return the Cup to Boston.